 Current Time in Tokyo, Japan

-See the current local time in Tokyo, Japan, with Japan Standard Time (JST), UTC+9, and clear DST status for this city.
+See the current local time in Tokyo, Japan, with Asia/Tokyo timezone details, JST (UTC+9), and clear DST status for the city.

 Compare and Export Meetings

-Compare Tokyo time with other cities in an hour-by-hour grid, then export meetings to Google Calendar, Gmail, or an ICS file.
+Compare Tokyo time with other cities in the visual grid, then export meetings to Google Calendar, Gmail, or download an ICS file.

 How to Check Current Time in Tokyo, Japan

-Select a working time window: Drag across the 24-hour grid to highlight a range in purple, then adjust it with the left and right handles or move it by dragging the center.
-For example, selecting a morning block in Tokyo, Japan helps you see whether it lands in evening hours for London or the previous night in New York, which is critical for scheduling standups, interviews, and customer calls.
+Select a meeting window on the grid: Drag across the 24-hour timeline to highlight a range in purple, then move it with the center or adjust it using the left and right handles.
+For example, selecting a morning slot in Tokyo helps you see whether it lands in workable hours for New York or London before you send the invite.

-Export and share the schedule: When a range is selected, use ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link to distribute the meeting time.
-This is ideal for sending a calendar-ready invite to distributed teams so Tokyo, Japan participants and overseas colleagues see the same meeting in their local calendars.
+Export and share the final schedule: Once a range is selected, use ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link to distribute the time instantly.
+This is especially helpful for distributed teams so everyone sees the meeting in their own calendar without manually converting Tokyo time.

 About Tokyo Time Zone